Common Divorce Mediation Questions

 What does a mediation process usually look like?

-Whereas there is no official mediation process, usually mediation is going to follow the below steps:
+Whereas there is no official mediation process, usually it is going to follow the below steps:

 • The mediator is going to introduce themselves and make some opening discussion concerning the rules and objectives of mediation.